-Climate-informed health-EDRM is crucial for the climate resilience of health systems (WHO, 2015a), particularly to account for additional risks and uncertainties associated with climate change and allow for well-planned, effective and appropriate EDRM and adaptation (Watts et al., 2018a; WHO, 2013; WHO, 2015a).
-Potential coherent approaches to addressing climate change and disaster risks to health include: strengthening health systems; vulnerability and risk assessments that incorporate disaster and climate change risk; building resilience of health systems and health infrastructure; and climate-informed EWSs (Banwell et al., 2018; Phalkey and Louis, 2016).
-However, a review of DRR projects including climate change in south Asia found that the health sector was the least represented with only 2% of 371 projects relating to health (Mall et al., 2019), indicating a need to strengthen the incorporation of climate change in health-EDRM.
-Current tracking under the Sendai Framework of Disaster Risk Reduction 2015-2030 shows that most countries (particularly low-income countries and lower middle-income countries) still lack robust systems for integrated risk monitoring and early warning (UNEP, 2018).
-The incorporation of DRR and management strategies into climate adaptation for health and health systems at local scales is particularly important, given that it is at local scales where health services are most often delivered and where knowledge of specific needs and challenges is often greatest (Amaratunga et al., 2018; Schramm et al., 2020a).
-Indigenous knowledge has been shown to be valuable in DRR, with particularly strong evidence existing for drought risk reduction in sub-Saharan Africa (Fummi et al., 2017; Muyambo et al., 2017; Dube and Munsaka, 2018; Macnight Ngwese et al., 2018).
-In the USA, DRR strategies that draw upon traditional knowledge and local expertise are being incorporated into climate adaptation planning for health in a number of indigenous communities under the 'Climate-ready Tribes Initiative' (Schramm et al., 2020b).
+Climate-informed Health-EDRM is crucial for the climate resilience of health systems (Organization, 2015), particularly to account for additional risks and uncertainties associated with climate change and allow for well-planned, effective and appropriate DRM and adaptation (Watts et al., 2018a); (WHO, 2013);(Organization, 2015).
+Potential coherent approaches to addressing climate change and disaster risks to health include: strengthening health systems; vulnerability and risk assessments that incorporate disaster and climate change risk; building resilience of health systems and health infrastructure; and climate-informed EWSs (Banwell et al., 2018); (Phalkey and Louis, 2016).
+However, a review of DRR projects including climate change in South Asia found that the health sector was the least represented with only 2% of 371 projects relating to health (Mall et al., 2019) indicating a need to strengthen the incorporation of climate change in Health-EDRM.
+Current tracking under the Sendai Framework of Disaster Risk Reduction 2015-2030 shows that most countries (particularly low-income countries and lower-middle income countries) still lack robust systems for integrated risk monitoring and early warning (UNEP, 2018).
+The incorporation of disaster risk reduction and management strategies into climate adaptation for health and health systems at local scales is particularly important, given that it is at local scales where health services are most often delivered and where knowledge of specific needs and challenges is often greater (Amaratunga et al., 2018) (Schramm et al., 2020a).
+Indigenous knowledge has been shown to be valuable in disaster risk reduction, with particularly strong evidence existing for drought risk reduction in sub-Saharan Africa (Fummi et al., 2017; Muyambo et al., 2017) (Dube and Munsaka, 2018); (Macnight Ngwese et al., 2018).
+In the US, disaster risk reduction strategies that draw upon traditional knowledge and local expertise are being incorporated into climate adaptation planning for health in a number of Indigenous communities under the "Climate-ready Tribes Initiative" (Schramm et al., 2020b).